 I was computer literate, but not at the point of being an expert and navigating all over the internet to do research, write tons of papers/essays, and finding online resources.
 Further, I’m a very slow reader, so I had to learn to read faster.
 Nonetheless, once you get into a groove or a system, you’ll get used to it and your mind and body adapts to the pace.
 Additionally, it’s also really convenient to be able to carry your laptop when traveling; you can access the course 24/7, and don’t miss classes and that is a big plus.

-How to do you feel the COE has helped you in reaching your educational goals?
+How do you feel the COE has helped you in reaching your educational goals?

-Everyone at the UH distance program--the staff as well as the professor--have all been very professional and caring.
+Everyone at the UH distance program–the staff as well as the professors–have all been very professional and caring.
 I can sense they really care about my success, as well as those of the other students.
 The students in the cohort have been a pleasure to work with during the Face-to-Face sessions.
-We all bring our very own unique talent, knowledge and ideas to the program, thus forming a team that will be able to help one another reach our goals.
+We all bring our very own unique talent, knowledge, and ideas to the program, thus forming a team that will be able to help one another reach our goals.

-I thank the COE from the bottom of my heart for presenting this opportunity to further our knowledge of the Special Needs with the hope that we will be able to truly open doors for them, as the COE have for us.
+I thank the COE from the bottom of my heart for presenting this opportunity to further our knowledge of special needs with the hope that we will be able to truly open doors for them, as the COE has for us.

-Fred Losano is a SPED teacher at Baldwin High School on the island of Maui and is currently studying to receive his Master's in Special Education through the College of Education's distance program.
+Fred Losano is a SPED teacher at Baldwin High School on the island of Maui and studying to receive his Master’s in Special Education with licensure (Fall 2009) through the College of Education’s distance program.
 Besides college, and working, his plate is quite full.
 Since 1983, Fred has been coaching boys and girls Cross Country and Track and Field at Baldwin, instructs in TaeRunDo (a martial arts program he created in 2005) and is a part-time Youth Supervisor for the Maui Economic Opportunity (MEO) Youthbank program, mentoring at-risk adolescents.